Valeriejr13/rsschool-cv/cv.md

   }
 ```
 * I have a bachelor degree in Economics and master degree in Management from Novosibirsk State University.
 Was studying 1 semester in Spain (Universidad de Cadiz).
 In 2021 finished Web Developer Course made by Rob Percival.
+* English level - C1.
+My master program was completely in English, my master thesis was also written in English.